Cline Security Best Practices

 What's the minimum security I need for a Cline app?

-Should I run a security scan before launching?
+Should I run a security scan before launching a Cline app?

 Is Cline secure by default?